deezeddd/Microservice/README.md

 ```

-Also JWT auth is used in Product Service Add and remove method of product service can only be used by Admin
+Also, JWT auth is used in the Product Service Add and remove method of product service can only be used by Admin

 For fetching JWT token http://localhost:80/generatetoken/{Role}  where Role can be Admin or User which will provide the JWT token accordingly